Annual Meeting & Director Election

 United Power's members elect directors to the Board by secret ballot and the results are announced at the Annual Meeting of Members held each spring.

-United Power's Board is comprised of eleven member-elected directors serving four geographic districts.
-Directors serve from geographic districts to ensure adequate accessibility for members, and to provide a representative cross-section of United Power's member base in the cooperative's governing body.
-Directors serve three-year, staggered terms.
-Members can email elections to determine their director district.
+United Power's Board is comprised of 11 member-elected directors serving four geographic districts.
+Directors serve from geographic districts to ensure equitable representation of members on the cooperative's governing body.
+Directors serve four-year, staggered terms.
+Members can reference their billing statements for their director district.
+It is located in the upper right corner.

 View the director district map.